Stocks soar on French election, Trump tax cut hopes

 The double dose of good news from France and the U.S. could put the broader market back in rally mode, especially if big companies report strong earnings this week.

-Caterpillar (CAT), Coca-Cola (KO), McDonald's (MCD), AT&T (T, Tech30), Ford (F), GM (GM), Microsoft (MSFT, Tech30), Amazon, Google (GOOG) owner Alphabet, Exxon Mobil (XOM) and Starbucks (SBUX) are among the money blue chip companies that will report their latest results and give outlooks for the rest of 2017 this week.
+Caterpillar (CAT), Coca-Cola (KO), McDonald's (MCD), AT&T (T, Tech30), Ford (F), GM (GM), Microsoft (MSFT, Tech30), Amazon, Google (GOOG) owner Alphabet, Exxon Mobil (XOM) and Starbucks (SBUX) are among the many blue chips that will report their latest results and give outlooks for the rest of 2017 this week.

 Related: Trump relies on magic wand of growth to pay for tax cuts